vuejs/router/docs/guide/essentials/route-matching-syntax.md

 # Route Matching Syntax

-Most applications will use static routes like `/about` and dynamic routes like `/users/:userId`, but Vue Router has much more to offer!
+Most applications will use static routes like `/about` and dynamic routes like `/users/:userId` like we just saw in [Dynamic Route Matching](./dynamic-matching.md), but Vue Router has much more to offer!

 ## Custom Regexp in params